Wakame: Etymology

 In Old Japanese, me stood for edible seaweeds in general as opposed to mo standing for algae.
 In kanji, such as 海藻, 軍布 and 和布 were applied to transcribe the word.
 Among seaweeds, wakame was likely most often eaten, therefore me especially meant wakame.
 It expanded later to other seaweeds like kajime, hirome (kombu), arame, etc. Wakame is derived from waka + me (若布, lit. 'young seaweed').
-If this waka is a eulogistic prefix, the same as the tama of tamagushi, wakame likely stood for seaweeds widely in ancient ages.
+If this waka is a eulogistic prefix, the same as the tama of tamagushi, wakame likely stood for seaweeds widely in ancient times.
 In the Man'yōshū, in addition to 和可米 and 稚海藻 (both are read as wakame), nigime (和海藻, soft wakame) can be seen.
 Besides, tamamo (玉藻, lit. 'beautiful algae'), which often appeared in the Man'yōshū, may be wakame depending on poems.

 History in the West

-The earliest appearance in Western documents is probably in Nippo Jisho (1603), as Vacame.
+The earliest appearance in Western documents is probably in the Portuguese Nippo Jisho (1603), as Vacame.

 In 1867 the word wakame appeared in an English-language publication, A Japanese and English Dictionary, by James C. Hepburn.

 Starting in the 1960s, the word wakame started to be used widely in the United States, and the product (imported in dried form from Japan) became widely available at natural food stores and Asian-American grocery stores, due to the influence of the macrobiotic movement, and in the 1970s with the growing number of Japanese restaurants and sushi bars.

-Health

-Studies conducted at Hokkaido University have found that a compound in wakame known as fucoxanthin can help burn fatty tissue.
-Studies in mice have shown that fucoxanthin induces expression of the fat-burning protein UCP1 that accumulates in fat tissue around the internal organs.
-Expression of UCP1 protein was significantly increased in mice fed fucoxanthin.

-Wakame is also used in topical beauty treatments.